kavinyao/hackab.it/posts/what-i-wish-i-knew-when-i-was-20.md

 And most of the times, maybe, you follow them.
 Why not?
 Not being part of the mainstream incurs (much) more risk.
 Nobody likes taking risk.
 Or really?

-The problem is that doing things everybody does imposes a greater chance that you become a common person.
-By common I mean near the middle of a normal distribution.
+The problem is that doing things everybody does imposes a greater chance that you become an ordinary person.
+By ordinary I mean near the middle of a normal distribution.
 In contrast, following less safer paths makes you a more unique entity.
 Having a (relatively) less popular hobby, electing a purported difficult course, trying some food with strange name or fancy appearance… (but don't be too extreme.)

 This is actually a problem of probability.
 Safe choices may be statistically better, but there's still a chance they don't fit you well.
 And vice versa.
 Moreover, safe paths may be the result of [Matthew Effect][matthew] and [Anecdotal Evidence][anecdotal].
 You should be critical about this matter.